-A tasty, solid vegan & gluten free black bean burger is a bit tricky to find.
+A tasty, solid gluten free and vegan black bean burger recipe is a bit tricky to find.
 No longer!
 The trick here is to use slightly sticky short grain (brown) rice to hold everything together without eggs or strange binding ingredients, and bake the burgers instead of frying them.

 If you’re like me and keep containers of cooked rice and beans in the freezer, these take no time at all to pull together.
 If not, you can use canned beans and use leftover rice or cook it ahead of time.
 The flavours in the burgers are pretty simple, but you could add some herbs or extra spices as you’d like, as long as the base stays the same.
 No flour, no oats, nothing.
 Super simple stuff.

 I sandwich the burgers in these spelt buns and top them off with plenty of crunchy seasonal veggies and red cabbage salad, some sweet potato lentil hummus, and pickled onions.
 A rainbow in the middle of winter, all with local ingredients!
 You can, of course, also top with some ketchup and mustard and call it a day.

 For some more great black bean recipes (cook a big pot!
 Freeze them for later!) try my black bean sweet potato chili, vegan black bean meatballs, or, if you’re reading this in the warmer months, a summery vegan burrito bowl.

 - Black beans: use canned or cooked, it doesn’t matter.
 If using canned, drain and rinse well before adding to the mixture.

 - Rice: short grain brown rice is perfect for this recipe, but other types of rice can be used in a pinch.
 Note that you may need extra binding ingredients (like chickpea flour( if using something like long-grain rice, which is less sticky.
 Don’t rinse the rice before cooking it.

 - Sunflower seeds: to add a bit of texture, and can be subbed with other seeds if preferred, or left out altogether.